New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Here are the primary benefits of PPO dental plans:1

-PPO plans tend to offer more extensive provider networks.
-This gives you more options for seeking affordable dental treatments.
+• Large networks: PPO plans tend to have larger provider networks than HMOs, giving you more options for your dental care.

 Aflac duck with wings out